 Keyless Signing of Container Images using GitHub Actions

-In my past article about signing container images, got some comments which led me to digging about keyless signing of container images.
+In my past article about signing container images, got some comments which led me to dig into the keyless signing of container images.

 You will be walked through the process of keyless signing of container images using GitHub Actions.